Run 3 Miles, Bike 11 Miles, Run 2 Miles

 Race Site Bike Mechanic and Support

-Steve the Bike Guy will be at the race venue for minor repairs and will provide support on the bike course.
-Contact Steve to schedule an appointment to have your bike professionally tuned up for the race season.
-Steve offers a mobile bike service where he picks up your bike, tunes it up, and brings it back to you. www.stevethebikeguy.com.
+Steve the Bike Guy will be at the race venue for minor repairs and will provide support on the bike course. www.stevethebikeguy.com.

 Triathlon Training and Coaching

 Vmps, the official triathlon training & coaching organization for the F.I.R.M.
 Race Series, can help you achieve your endurance sports goals.
-They offer professional triathlon coaching services for beginners through elite, open water swim clinics, triathlon training swims, six week Power Swimming classes, a time trial series, a triathlon boot camp for women, and sports nutrition services.
+They offer professional triathlon coaching services for beginners through elite, open water swim clinics, triathlon training swims, six week Power Swimming classes, a time trial series, triathlon training camps, and sports nutrition services.
 Their Tri Barn in Grafton, Ma includes a computrainer studio, professional bike fitting, wetsuit rentals, and individualized shopping for tri bikes, wheels, Computrainers, and wetsuits.
 Plus their triathlon team provides a welcome opportunity for like-minded folks to train and race together.
 With their combined offerings, Vmps provides you with everything you need for your multisport lifestyle.

 The race venue is located at the Crackerbarrel Fairgrounds at the Wrentham Development Center, 498 Emerald Street, Wrentham, MA.
 There is plenty of parking at the fairgrounds.